Cereal at 5:36AM

 Hint: Don't forget to carry the 4.

-So anyway, I put some of those super pebbles into that bowl.
+So anyway, I put some pebbles into that bowl.
 I must now retreat back to the fridge to get the milk.
 As I walked back towards the big cold box, I was thinking to myself "Man, I am glad I am already wearing my favorite hoodie and my super comfortable pajamas.

 Fruity pebbles, my favorite pajamas, and writing...life is beautiful."